wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 There is to be no filtering nor sorting feature on this page.
 Therefore, we aim to build something with minimalism in mind, allowing us to have query performance at the forefront of our concerns.

-We will do so by creating a new endpoint: https://api.wellcomecollection.org/content/v0/all.
+We will do so by creating a new endpoint: `https://api.wellcomecollection.org/content/v0/all`

-Its response will return [an ordered list of Addressable content types](#api-response-addressable-content-types-list), as well as [the relevant results for the Catalogue search](#api-response-collection-search). (**TODO: figure out what that looks like**)
+Its response will return [an ordered list of Addressable content types](#api-response-addressable-content-types-list), as well as everything we need for pagination.

 ### Existing endpoints and indexes
+**TLDR; This won't affect them in any way.**

 We have wondered if this new endpoint removed the need for our existing, specialist ones (https://api.wellcomecollection.org/content/v0/articles, for example).
 Could we only use this new one and use a filter when needed?
 We have determined that the answer was no, as they serve a different purpose.